 - Arctic Fire: Features the contrasting eye common in the biennial varieties, but this one is hardy to zone 3.

 - Firewitch: Although this hot pink variety has been in cultivation since 1957, its popularity exploded when it was named the 2006 Perennial Plant of the Year.

 - First Love: Repeat blooms are common on this plant, which may have white and pink blossoms at the same time.

-- Rose De Mai: Very fragrant heirloom with lilac flowers
+- Rose De Mai: This is a very fragrant heirloom with lilac flowers.